piroor/treestyletab/README.md

 Any feature requiest unrelated to these points may be rejected, even if many people love it.
 Instead of adding more built-in features, I hope to make TST compatible with other tab related addons.
 If it is required for more better compatibility I add [public APIs for other addons](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [actually there are some implementations](#addons-extend-tst).
 If you need any new API, please file API proposals to the issue tracker.

+### Major FAQ

-Here is a lis of some major requests which are reported multiple times but I marked them "won't fix".
+Here is a list of some major requests which are reported multiple times but I marked them "won't fix".
 Note that some topics are just about "legacy" versions of TST.

  * Full support for the non-indented vertical tabs.
 I recommend you to use [other addons providing vertical tab bar without tree](#similar-projects) instead.
  * Full support for the horizontal tab bar.
 TST is implemented as just a sidebar panel, so there is no chance to provide horizontal version.
  * Better context menu on tabs - full featured, expanded outside of the sidebar, accesskeys, and so on.
 [It is available on Firefox 64 and later.](https://piro.sakura.ne.jp/latest/blosxom/mozilla/xul/2018-10-14_override-context-on-fx64.htm#topic2018-10-14_override-context-on-fx64)
  * [Support for Pale Moon](https://github.com/piroor/treestyletab/issues/1043) or Waterfox.
 TST is designed for latest release of Mozilla Firefox and Mozilla Firefox ESR, and other applications forked from Firefox are not supported.
 Please use [a forked version of TST for Pale Moon](https://github.com/oinkin/treestyletab) instead.

 And more:

 ### I don't need automatically organized tree, instead I just want to organize tree by myself